marcocapano/SplashObjc/README.md

 - SplashMarkdown port to SplashObjcMarkdown
 - Jekyll plugin to highlight code in your blog posts

+# Limitations

+`SplashObjc` works on a few assumptions:
+- class names always have the first letter uppercase
+- Macros are all uppercased, with words separated by an underscore.
+Example: NS_CLOSED_ENUM

 # Acknowledgements

 This project could not exist without the work on Splash by [John Sundell](https://github.com/JohnSundell/).